KIT-MRT/arbitration_graphs/docs/Tutorial.md

 ### Goal

 The goal of this tutorial is to help you understand how to use the Arbitration Graphs library.
-To keep things interesting, we will re-implement some parts of our PacMan demo.
+To keep things interesting, we will re-implement some parts of our Pac-Man demo.

 We'll start by looking into the implementation of a single behavior component and then learn how to integrate it into an arbitration graph using a simple priority arbitrator.